mohamedgaddour/Hive_mq_sensor_tempo/README.md

 The red LED lights up to verify the connection with the platform Hive_mq .

 The ESP32 board sends the data to HiveMQ over MQTT for monitoring or analysis.

+# Setup Instructions for windows

+1. Copy the example secrets file to create your own `secrets.h`:

+# Setup Instructions for Linux/MacOs

+1) For macOs/Linux Users, you can create a script (setup.sh)  toa automate  copying teh file
+--------setup.sh ----------------

+#!/bin/bash
+if [ ! -f secrets.h ]; then
+    cp secrets.example.h secrets.h
+    echo "secrets.h created!
+Please update it with your WiFi credentials." else
+    echo "secrets.h already exists." fi

+-----------end setup.sh--------------

+2) to  Make it ececutable : chmod +x setup.sh

+3) to run the script :  ./setup.sh